XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 {% gist https://gist.github.com/WietseWind/e8b07274192020eb65f75b98568b903f file=index.js %}

-When you execute this code, you'll immediately see the payload response containing the URL to open the paload.
+When you execute this code, you'll immediately see the payload response containing the URL to open the payload.
 All the way down we console log the `subscription.created` object, containing the created payload data we previously got directly from the `create()` method.

 The other code only executes right after, as the first payload events are fired once the SDK connected to the XUMM platform.